-Residents were supported by staff to pursue a variety of interests including shopping, swimming, attending the gym and music.
+Residents were supported by staff to pursue a variety of interests including shopping, swimming and fishing.
 The inspector also saw that residents did not always wish to attend and their choice was respected.
 Care plans and daily records documented the type and range of activities that they were involved in.

 The inspector also saw that various training programmes and educational activities were available for the residents as appropriate.
-Several of the residents attended the day services and undertook activities such as cookery, computer skill and basic maths.
+Several of the residents attended the day services and undertook activities such as cookery, computer skills, woodwork and block laying skills training and also attended the gardening day services One resident was also working on a part time basis in a local garage.